glolichen/lios/journal.md

 In VGA graphical mode you draw pixels instead of letters, and I have no interest in creating a graphical user interface, so the interface will still be terminal based.
 We will have to download a PC Screen Font (PSF), decode it to figure out which pixels need to be drawn for each characters, and draw them.

-We havev no filesystem currently, so we can't just read a PSF file.
+We have no filesystem currently, so we can't just read a PSF file.
 We will instead hard code the font directly in the C code.
 Other methods described [here](https://wiki.osdev.org/Drawing_In_a_Linear_Framebuffer) involve quering the BIOS in real mode, fetching them from VGA registers, or linker trickery.
 This sounds really complicated and hard coding sounds simple enough.

 Steps:

 1. download 8x16 VGA font [here](https://www.zap.org.au/projects/console-fonts-zap/)
 2. use [this](https://github.com/talamus/rw-psf) tool to convert PSF to plain text
-3. use script (util/psftxt2ints.cpp) to convert plain text to integers
+3. write a script (util/psftxt2ints.cpp) to convert plain text to integers

 Implemented in `1b32127` and `45ee8c1`.